 Can I Legally Bet On The PBA Commissioner’s Cup In The Philippines?

-Philippines residents are legally allowed to bet on the Commissioner’s Cup, bet on the Governor's Cup, or bet on the Philippine Cup through licensed offshore sportsbooks.
-Domestic online sources cannot accept Filipinos.
-This leaves licensed offshore sites as the premier basketball betting option.
+Philippines residents are legally allowed to bet on the Commissioner’s Cup, bet on the Governor's Cup, or bet on the Philippine Cup through licensed offshore sportsbooks, as domestic online operators (aka POGOs) cannot accept Filipinos.
+This leaves licensed offshore sites as the premier basketball betting options.
 Philippine gambling laws permit the use of offshore sites as long as they are licensed and regulated in their own countries, as all our recommended books are.

 Best Sportsbooks For Philippines Basketball Fans To Use For PBA Commissioner’s Cup Betting